Clubs: AS Roma and SS Lazio | Opening: 1953 | Capacity: 72,698 seats

-AS Roma currently have concrete plans to build a new stadium, Stadio della Roma, which will have a capacity of 52,500 seats and is planned to be completed before the start of the 2016-17 season.
+AS Roma currently have concrete plans to build a new stadium, Stadio della Roma, which will have a capacity of 52,500 seats and they hope to have completed in 2021, though the project have it some setbacks recently.

 (photos of the present Stadio Olimpico below)